ai-cfia/dev-rel-docs/handling-exception-training.md

 ### What is an Exception

-An Exception in Python indicate that something went wrong in your code.
-It can took the form of either an error (classic case), a warning or an exceptional situation..
+An Exception in Python indicates that something went wrong in your code.
+It can take the form of either an error (classic case), a warning, or an exceptional situation.

 > :grey_exclamation: Note that not all exceptions in Python are errors.
 The best example is the [`StopIteration`](https://docs.python.org/3/library/exceptions.html#StopIteration) object which is a subclass of `Exception`

-When an `Exception` represent an error, it is common standard to add the `Error` suffix to its name.
+When an `Exception` represents an error, it is common standard to add the `Error` suffix to its name.
 Example:

 - `ValueError`, `DivisionByZeroError`, etc.

-When the exception is suppose to be a `Warning`, Python offer the class `Warning` to raise flag on conditions that doesn't need to terminate the program.
+When the exception is supposed to be a `Warning`, Python offers the class `Warning` to raise the flag on conditions that don't need to terminate the program.

-There is two kinds of exceptions in Python:
+There are two kinds of exceptions in Python:

-- Built-in exceptions: Those exceptiosn are built into the language.
+- Built-in exceptions: Those exceptions are built into the language.
 - User-defined exceptions: Custom exceptions defined by the developers.
-They are tipically in a module for a specific projet
+They are typically in a module for a specific project

 > You can find the built-in exception hierarchy [here](https://docs.python.org/3/library/exceptions.html#exception-hierarchy)